Natalia Pavlovna Paley: Life in France

 During one of the Charity Bazaars her mother gave every year, Princess Natalia, age 21, met Lucien Lelong, a prominent French couturier who offered her a job in his fashion house.
 She began to work initially in the perfume department, moving soon to model the house's designs.
 Lelong had inherited his famous fashion house from his father.
 A hero of World War I, he was then married and the father of a little girl.
 With her aristocratic background and her delicate features, Natalia was an asset for Lelong's business.
 Lucien Lelong divorced his wife, Anne-Marie Audoy, on 16 July 1927.
 Lelong was known for his homosexual affairs, but he offered her wealth and security.
 Against her family's opinion, who considered the union a misalliance, Princess Natalia and Lucien Lelong married in a civil ceremony on 9 August 1927.
-A religious ceremony took place the next day at the Orthodox church Saint Alexander Nevsky.
+A religious ceremony took place the next day at the Alexander Nevsky Cathedral, Paris.
 Theirs was a white marriage, a union without intimacy.

 Lelong's reputation grew with the help of his wife, whose taste was exquisite.
 Ethereal and glamorous, Princess Natalia would not follow any fashion trend, but would dictate her own.
 Hats and gloves were her signature.
 With deep-set gray eyes and pale blond hair, she became a sought-after model, establishing an image for herself in the Parisian elite and becoming a well-known socialite.
 As a model, she appeared in many magazines, including Vogue.
 She was a favorite model for the great photographers of her time: Edward Steichen, Cecil Beaton, Horst P. Horst, André Durst and George Hoyningen-Huene.